sbackus/antifa-witches/README.md

 ## CHARACTER CREATION

-Roll 3D6 to determine your Descriptor, your Motivation, and your Preferred Praxis
+Roll 3D6 (or choose one of each) to determine your Descriptor, your Motivation, and your Preferred Praxis

 ### DESCRIPTOR